Spinksy/spinksy.github.io/_posts/2016-07-24-Hello-World.md

 title: Hello Sunday Morning
 ---

----

-It's 6.10am on a Sunday morning.
-What better time to start a blog.

 I'm all about time management at the moment, with a young daughter, I need to squeeze in time to be productive wherever I can.
+So it's 6.10am on a Sunday morning, what better time to start a blog...

 There are a few times that I find are the best opportunities to get work done.

 - Early mornings
 - On the commute